-Identified areas of development are the Spelling/Grammar Progressions from P4 upwards and Tackling word Problems in Maths Further work is needed in terms of Listening and talking.
+Further work is needed in terms of Listening and talking.

-Would also like to update our H & W progression and indicators next session to have more clarity.
-Continue with the good work started in developing pupils understanding of SHANARRI indicators.
+Would also like to update our H & W progression and indicators to have more clarity.
+Continue with the good work started in developing pupils understanding of SHANARRI indicators and use the Health and wellbeing surveys.